Science, Engineering & Technology

 Physics and Biotechnology.
 Electrical Engineering and Chemistry.
 Environmental Science and Computer Aided Design.
 These are just a sample of the Science, Engineering, and Technology (SET) courses in the high-demand STEM (science, technology, engineering, mathematics) fields.

-The Division's emphasis on high-quality experiential learning comes to full fruition with the new Science, Engineering, and Technology Building, which opened in summer 2017.
-The four-story 145,300 square foot building will help to inspire the development of tomorrow's problem-solvers with innovative spaces such as an engineering build room for student project collaboration, dedicated science labs with research-grade instruments, a cybersecurity lab, a digital fabrication and 3D printing lab with professional grade manufacturing equipment, outdoor yard space for large student projects such as vehicles, robotic swarms, and solar-powered systems, and flexible study spaces featuring the latest audio/video technology.
+The Division's emphasis on high-quality experiential learning comes to full fruition with the Science, Engineering, and Technology Building.
+The four-story 145,300 square foot building inspires the development of tomorrow's problem-solvers with innovative spaces such as an engineering build room for student project collaboration, dedicated science labs with research-grade instruments, a cybersecurity lab, a digital fabrication and 3D printing lab with professional grade manufacturing equipment, outdoor yard space for large student projects such as vehicles, robotic swarms, and solar-powered systems, and flexible study spaces featuring the latest audio/video technology.

 Explore the various transfer or career degrees and career certificate programs that can help to launch your career in STEM: